-I'm pretty embarrassed to admit that it's only very recently—as in over the past few months—that I've really started to sit up and take notice of issues like sustainability within the beauty industry.
+I'm pretty embarrassed to admit that it's only very recently—as in over the last year or so—that I've really started to sit up and take notice of issues like sustainability within the beauty industry.
 When it comes to my weekly food shop, I've been on the right page for a while—swapping my plastic-wrapped peppers for loose ones and making sure my peanut butter is palm-oil free before heading to the checkout.
 But when it comes to the beauty products that I enjoy using, I've very much had my head in the sand.

 When it comes to natural beauty products?
 Honestly, I'm even worse.
-I've long-held the view that a lot of natural formulations simply don't work and rarely spare a moment's thought for the amount of preservatives, silicones and other chemical nasties that work their way onto my skin each day.
-But much like with my food shop – where I'll opt for grass-fed meats and organic veggies when I can afford to – I've really started to think a bit more carefully about what I'm actually using on my skin and hair.
+I've long-held the view that a lot of natural formulations simply don't work and rarely spare a moment's thought for the amount of preservatives, silicones and other things that work their way onto my skin each day.
+But much like with my food shop—where I'll opt for grass-fed meats and organic veggies when I can afford to—I've really started to think a bit more carefully about what I'm actually using on my skin and hair.

-To push myself well and truly out of my beauty comfort zone, I made a pledge with myself to take home and test all of the natural beauty products that I've been sent over the last few weeks; after all, there's no better time to experiment with your beauty routine than when you're working from home.
+To push myself well and truly out of my beauty comfort zone, I made a pledge with myself to actually test all of the natural beauty products that I've had sitting in my stash for a while; after all, there's no better time to experiment with your beauty routine than when you're working from home.
 I also chatted with as many brands as possible to find out their natural beauty recommendations.
 Turns out, some of the products that are already a part of my regular skincare rotation are natural and I hadn't even realised it.

 Disclaimer: I'm still learning about natural beauty so, while some of these products might not be 100% natural, they all harness plant-based and natural ingredients as a major part of their formulas.
 I'm aware that there is still much to be done in terms of sustainable packaging and production, and that ingredients are just one part of this journey.
 We all have to start somewhere, right?

 If you're looking for all-natural skincare with tangible benefits and uncompromised style, look no further than Herbivore.
 From fully recyclable packaging to their philanthropic stance, Herbivore has crafted some of the top-performing natural beauty products I've ever used; and this cleanser is a highlight.
 Suitable for all skin types, this soap bar uses French clay to draw out excess oils, geranium oil to balance dryness and blood orange oil for a naturally mouthwatering fragrance.

 I've spoken before of loving a certain gritty apricot scrub (my guilty beauty secret) but there are days when only a good physical exfoliator will do.
 This everyday cleanser is infused with natural jojoba grains to gently polish the skin and remove dead skin cells without irritation and it's genuinely really good.